 If you’re not careful, the work could end up being too much to handle, and both you and your company will suffer as a result.
-You may have heard about this mystical solution – a Chief Operating Officer, who seemingly gets rid of all of your problems, leaving you to focus on the long-neglected development of the business.
+You may have heard about this powerful solution – a Chief Operating Officer (COO), whose job description includes getting rid of all of your problems, leaving you to focus on the long-neglected development of the business.

 But what is a COO, and how can it help you?
 And do you need to have them always on the clock, or can you just call on them when you need to?

 A Chief Operating Officer is the second-in-command of the company.

 More specifically, a fractional COO is a business professional who works under a fractional COO contract, offering their services as needed.

 Their services can be acquired part-time, often at an hourly rate or monthly retainer, through fractional COO firms or as individual consultants.
 Compared to a full-time COO, fractional COO consulting services can be tailored to your current needs without draining your finances.

 They’ll be your best friend – the Sam to your Frodo, a helping hand for when things get too tough.
 More specifically, a fractional COO is a business professional with many years of experience, refined skills, and a vast network, who is willing to work in a temporary capacity.
 Their services can be acquired part-time, for an hourly rate that would typically correspond to the salary of a full-time COO.
 The difference is, a fractional COO is completely temporary, offering their services as needed and they can tailor their services specific to your current needs.
 Compared to the alternative of a COO that’s always on the clock, this constant expense can be a financial drain and burden, even though they may not be needed 24/7.